larskuhtz/hs-hashes/README.md

 `-f+with-openssl`, which is the default.

-A version of OpenSSL of at least version 1.1 must be available on the system at a location for Cabal/GHC can find it.
+A version of OpenSSL of at least version 1.1 must be available on the system at a location where Cabal/GHC can find it.

 *   SHA2
     *   SHA2-224